trezor/trezor-suite/suite-native/app/e2e/README.md

 Detox configuration can be found in the [.detoxrc.js](../.detoxrc.js) file. `jest` is used as the test runner.

-The tests Are always executed with the env variable `IS_DETOX_BUILD` equal to `"true"`.
-So in case you would need to determine if the JS code is running within a test build, you can always access this variable.
+If you need to determine if the JS code is running within a test build, you can use `isDetoxTestBuild()` util.
 For example, it is used in a debug build to hide react-native LogBox, so it is not blocking the UI for the test runner.

 ## Running tests locally